 You may want to remind your employees of the possible need for withholding allowance adjustments as a new year approaches or if you become aware of a tax law change.

 Employees can file a new Form W-4 to change their withholding allowances whenever they experience certain alterations to their families, finances or income.

 Once your employees determine the number of withholding allowances they need, you’ll calculate the total amount to withhold from their paychecks.
 Keep in mind that withholding allowances pertain only to federal income taxes; you must deduct flat-rate Medicare and Social Security taxes, and if applicable, wage garnishments and benefit premium payments, from all employee paychecks.

 To calculate how much federal income tax to withhold from your employees’ paychecks each pay period, you can use the wage bracket method:

 If you use payroll software, you likely won’t need to use the wage bracket method.
 In that case, you can either rely on your payroll software’s withholding calculator to accurately determine your employees’ federal income tax withholding or double-check your payroll software’s math using the percentage method.

-Key takeaway: Use the wage bracket method for manually calculating federal income tax withholding, or if you use automated payroll software, double-check your program’s math using the percentage method.
+Use the wage bracket method to manually calculate federal income tax withholding.
+Or, if you use automated payroll software, double-check your program’s math using the percentage method.